pandas-dev/pandas/doc/source/groupby.rst

    named *columns*.

-   Aggregating functions are ones that reduce the dimension of the returned objects, for example: ``mean, sum, size, count, std, var, describe, first, last, min, max``.
+   Aggregating functions are ones that reduce the dimension of the returned objects, for example: ``mean, sum, size, count, std, var, describe, first, last, nth, min, max``.
 This is what happens when you do for example ``DataFrame.sum()`` and get back a ``Series``.

 .. _groupby.aggregate.multifunc: